 Natalia Almada: The way I work is I shoot a little, then I edit.
-Then I write and shoot some more.
+Then, I write and shoot some more.
 It’s like sculpting, building bit by bit.
-The root idea is solid, but it can change as the movie manifests itself.
+The root idea is solid but can change as the movie manifests itself.

 Nature is watching: an owl looks upon "Users" / Photo courtesy of Icarus Films.